 The practice of gratitude doesn’t come naturally to anyone – that’s why we call it a practice.
 It trains us to see the positive, the progress, and the joy in our day-to-day life.
 It can be hard, and often we don’t feel like doing it, but once we have, we feel lighter, more optimistic, and more positive.
 It’s like working out for your brain.

 As we practice gratitude more, it becomes more natural, and it’s one of the top strategies used by the wealthiest, most successful people.
-I’ve noticed the benefits in my own life, and since incorporating this practice as a daily habit, I have grown my business 70%, while working fewer hours, improving my fitness, and taking on several new hobbies.
+I’ve noticed the benefits in my own life, and since incorporating this practice as a daily habit, I have been able to grow our business, work more efficiently, improve my fitness, and take on several new hobbies.
 Plus I’ve just generally been happier.

 How To Implement